 HOCA HASAN MOSQUE (13th Century)

+The Hoca Hasan Mosque is in Kazim Karabekir street.
 I immediately knew that it was a Seljuk construction.
 It has all typical Seljuk architectural elements, of which the minaret is certainly the most evident .

-In fact, you will find many similar small Seljuk buildings all over Konya, but I didn’t have time and capacity to visit them all.
+This 13th century small religious temple is still in function.
+In fact, you will find many similar small Seljuk buildings all over Konya, but I didn’t have time to see them all.
 There was already so much to absorb especially because, in addition to Seljuk Konya, there was also the Ottoman legacy to see and remember.

 INCE MINARET MADRASA (1279)

 The Ince Minaret Madrasa is now the Museum of Stone and Wood Art, exhibiting various Seljuk and Ottoman era objects.
 Despite my best intention, I didn’t manage to see it.
-I simply didn’t have enough time for everything that I wanted to see and do in Konya.
+I simply didn’t have enough time for everything that I wanted to see in Konya.

 Perhaps, if I ever return to Konya in the future, I will make sure to visit this museum too.